Skip to content

 You can always edit roles in the meeting details.
 To edit roles you need to be the meetings host of the current meeting and

-1. Go to "meeting module" and select the current meeting.
+1. Go to "Meeting module" and select the current meeting.

 2. Navigate to "Edit meeting details"